treasure-data/digdag/digdag-docs/src/command_reference.rst

   Example: ``--max-task-threads 5``

 :command:`-p, --param KEY=VALUE`
   Add a session parameter (use multiple times to set many parameters) in KEY=VALUE syntax.
-This parameter is availabe using ``${...}`` syntax in the YAML file, or using language API.
+This parameter is available using ``${...}`` syntax in the YAML file, or using language API.

   Example: ``-p environment=staging``